netspective-labs/home-polyglot/README.md

 exit
 ```

-At this point the default configuration should be complete and you can start using your NLH devbox.
+At this point the default configuration should be complete and you can start using your NLH workspaces.

 ## Secrets Management